git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ### 2. Current Code Coverage Analysis and Improvement

+yt is written in Python as well as Cython.
+Though there is already a testing framework for both, there are few key issues with them, described as follows:
+  * Code coverage in both launguages is less than X%
+  * Previous attempts have been made for Cython code coverage but that has resulted in appreciably slowing down the build runtime (done by [Kacper Kowalik](https://github.com/Xarthisius))
+  * Answer testing takes a lot of time to run

 Present code coverage ([with](https://cdn.rawgit.com/git-abhishek/Poc-Coverage/cb7e62e4/coverage/code_coverage_branching/index.html) and [without](https://cdn.rawgit.com/git-abhishek/Poc-Coverage/cb7e62e4/coverage/code_coverage/index.html) branching) of yt is 26%.
 The commands used for this purpose are as follows:

 ```